fb icon myAcc icon

 The focus of the social science programs and courses is an examination of social, political, and economic systems in terms of the dynamic and interrelated forces that shape the world in which we live and work.

 A degree from ACC in one of the social sciences, or using experiences from a core group of social science courses, helps students develop strong analytical, reasoning, and problem-solving abilities.
-Students will also have many opportunities to strengthen their oral and written communication, skills which are critical in many different professions.
+Students will also have many opportunities to strengthen their oral and written communication skills, which are critical in many different professions.

 ACC students are encouraged to meet regularly with an advisor to ensure that their degree will suit their post-graduation plans.
 Whether you want to enter the workforce or continue your education at a four-year institution, planning ahead and working with an advisor is the best way to ensure future success.